M-S-Saurabh/ChordDataStore/README.txt

 USING PYTHON SCRIPT:
 ---------------------
 You can download the code onto any CSE labs machine and run the python script supplied:

-	before running the python script, please to compile the java class files: make
+	before running the python script, to compile the java class files: make

+	The following commands can be run in the same terminal in succession:

 	To run server processes:
-		python3 run.py SRV <instance-number>
+		python3 run.py SRV <port-number> <number-of-nodes>

-	instance number can be between 0,....7 (for 8 instances) (Run this line for instance number 0 through 7 on a new terminal each time)
+	***port number to be used in our case is 1099 for the RMI registry***

 	To load the dictionary:
 		 python3 run.py DICT <port-number>

 	To run client processes:
 		python3 run.py CLNT <port-number> <number-of-nodes>

-	(port number is the RMI registry port and number of nodes is 8)
+PS:
+in the case you wish to retry the code, the rmi registry needs to be restarted for which you should follow:
+	user@csel-vole-04:/home/user/GIT/ChordDataStore $ ps -ef | grep rmiregistry
+	user 4180230 4130018  1 20:14 pts/4    00:00:00 rmiregistry 1099
+	user 4181149 4133288  0 20:15 pts/4    00:00:00 grep rmiregistry
+	user@csel-vole-04:/home/user/GIT/ChordDataStore $ kill 4180230

 WITHOUT USING THE PYTHON SCRIPT:
 ----------------------------
-- Change directory into the ChorDataStore folder
+- Change directory into the project folder

 - To compile all the relevant java classes, enter: make